kitttrain/kitttrain/README.md

 - ⚡ Fun fact: ...
 -->

-    ## Life is the only real counselor; wisdom unfiltered through personal experience does not become a part of the moral tissue. - Edith Wharton
+    ## If you are going to achieve excellence in big things, you develop the habit in little matters.
+Excellence is not an exception; it is a prevailing attitude. - Colin Powell